Mapetr/Geometry-Dash-AI/README.md

 # How to use
 Its now set default to make training data.
 In future there will be setting to set something else.

+# Controls
+S = Saves the data buffer to the file (press when you complete a level) R = Resets the data buffer (press when you die, so we dont train the AI dying) Q = Quits the training program with saving the data buffer to the file Z = Quits the training program without saving

+# TO-DO
+Implement Left-click mouse button support for training